-It has been estimated that over seventy percent of homes have at least one pet, and also that one in ten adults suffers from dog or cat dander allergies.
-A great many of allergic people still do have pets in their home.
-We are often very reluctant to give up a pet that has become part of the family.
-Therefore, it's important for allergic people to find ways to reduce their symptoms and live more comfortably with their pet.
+It has been estimated that over seventy percent of homes have at least one pet, and also that one in ten adults suffers from pet dander allergies.
+A great many allergic people still do have pets in their homes.

 In a home where a cat lives, it is difficult to escape dander.
 It's on the animal, but it also floats through the air and rests on most surfaces.
 While it can be wiped away from hard surfaces, it's hard to remove from soft, porous surfaces like carpeting and furniture.